1highmax/durchblick/README.md

 To optimize the wellfare accross germany, we should turn this process around and first evaluate which houses in germany are best suited for solar panels.
 Then, we should panel the best suited houses first, getting the most efficiency out of each newly installed panel, before moving on to less optimal houses.
 With limited solar panels available, maximizing the efficiency of each panel is crucial and the only way to maximize the clean energy produced in the country.

 Luckily, we as Data Scientists can solve this challenge using openly available data!
 Using datasets from the german weather insitution [Deutscher Wetterdienst - DWD](https://www.dwd.de/), we can find out which regions in germany have the most sun.
-With [Püem Street Maps - OSM)[https://www.openstreetmap.org/about], we have a crowd sourced dataset available containing detailed information for any building accross the country, allowing us to run efficiently analysis on individual buildings at scale.
-Lastly, using Satelite Image Data from commercial vendors like [Google Maps Platform - GMP](https://developers.google.com/maps), we can even run computer vision algorithms on high quality satelite imagery to run fine grained analysis on individual houses.
+With [Open Street Maps - OSM)[https://www.openstreetmap.org/about], we have a crowd sourced dataset available containing detailed information for any building accross the country, allowing us to run efficiently analysis on individual buildings at scale.
+Lastly, using Satelite Image Data from commercial vendors like [Google Maps Platform - GCP](https://developers.google.com/maps), we can even run computer vision algorithms on high quality satelite imagery to run fine grained analysis on individual houses.

 ## Key Questions

 With so much data publicly available, we can answer many solar related questions that are important for the clean energy future of germany, like:

-- How many german roofs must be equipped with solar panels to subtitute all of germanies focile energy sources?
+- How many german roofs must be equipped with solar panels to subtitute all of germany's focile energy sources?
 - In which regions of germany should solar be substituted the most?
 - Where are the 100 buildings in germany with the largest roofs and the best efficiency per square meter?
 - How much electricity can the home owner of the house at location long/lat produce per year?

+And maybe even:
+- Is the roof of a candidate building even suitable for solar panels, or are windows or chimneys blocking the roof area?
+- Are other buildings, vegetation or even mountains casting large shadows onto a candiate building?

 ## Background Knowledge